espruston/PumpControls/README.md

 # PumpControls
 Interfacing pumpy with micromanager and scope

+We designed this class to be beanshell script friendly at the cost of some user friendly options such as a GUI.
+Much of the code and hardware for this project was developed from concepts found in [NanoJ-Fluidics](https://github.com/HenriquesLab/NanoJ-Fluidics/wiki).

 ### Installation instructions:

 * Navigate to your MicroManger-1.4 install location (something like C:/Program Files/MicroManager-1.4)